keldenl/gpt-llama.cpp/README.md

    ```

 ## Usage

-1. To set up the GPT-powered app, there are 2 ways:

-   - To use with a documented GPT-powered application, follow [supported applications](https://github.com/keldenl/gpt-llama.cpp#Supported-applications) directions.
-   - To use with a undocumented GPT-powered application, please do the following:
-     - Update the `openai_api_key` slot in the gpt-powered app to the absolute path of your local llama-based model (i.e. for mac, `"/Users/<YOUR_USERNAME>/Documents/llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`).
-     - Change the `BASE_URL` for the OpenAi endpoint the app is calling to `localhost:443` or `localhost:443/v1`.
-This is sometimes provided in the `.env` file, or would require manual updating within the app OpenAi calls depending on the specific application.
+#### Test your installation
+You have 2 options:

-2. Open another terminal window and test the installation by running the below script, make sure you have a llama .bin model file ready.
-Test the server by running the `test-installation` script
+1. Open another terminal window and test the installation by running the below script, make sure you have a llama .bin model file ready.
+Test the server by running the `test-installation` script (currently only supports Mac)

    ```bash
    # Mac
    sh ./test-installion.sh
    ```

-3. (Optional) Access the Swagger API docs at `http://localhost:443/docs` to test requests using the provided interface.
+2. Access the Swagger API docs at `http://localhost:443/docs` to test requests using the provided interface.
 Note that the authentication token needs to be set to the path of your local llama-based model (i.e. for mac, `"/Users/<YOUR_USERNAME>/Documents/llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`) for the requests to work properly.

 ![API Documentation](https://raw.githubusercontent.com/keldenl/gpt-llama.cpp/master/assets/docs.png)

+#### Run a GPT-Powered App
+There are 2 ways to set up a GPT-powered app:

+1. Use a documented GPT-powered application by following [supported applications](https://github.com/keldenl/gpt-llama.cpp#Supported-applications) directions.

+2. Use a undocumented GPT-powered application by checking if they support `openai.api_base`:
+   - Update the `openai_api_key` slot in the gpt-powered app to the absolute path of your local llama-based model (i.e. for mac, `"/Users/<YOUR_USERNAME>/Documents/llama.cpp/models/vicuna/7B/ggml-vicuna-7b-4bit-rev1.bin"`).
+   - Change the `BASE_URL` for the OpenAi endpoint the app is calling to `localhost:443` or `localhost:443/v1`.
+This is sometimes provided in the `.env` file, or would require manual updating within the app OpenAi calls depending on the specific application.

 #### Obtaining and verifying the Facebook LLaMA original model and Stanford Alpaca model data